GetStream/stream-chat-android/stream-chat-android-compose/GUIDELINES.md

 We follow official [Guidelines For Compose](https://github.com/androidx/androidx/blob/androidx-main/compose/docs/compose-api-guidelines.md) when developing our Compose SDK.
 On top of that, to make the code consistent and easy to maintain, we developed a set of coding conventions described in this document.

 Contributions to this project are very much welcome!
-Even if some of the requirements above are not met, don't hesitate to submit your code changes. 💙
+Even if some of the requirements below are not met, don't hesitate to submit your code changes. 💙

 ## Project Structure